-The leave obligations cover the Foundation's liability for long service leave and annual leave.
+The leave obligations cover the Foundation's liabilities for long service leave and annual leave.1(h).

 The current portion of this liability includes all of the accrued annual leave, the unconditional entitlements to long service leave where employees have completed the required period of service and also those where employees are entitled to pro-rata payments in certain circumstances.
-The entire amount of the provision of \$23,773 (2016: \$47,986) is presented as current, since the Foundation does not have an unconditional right to defer settlement for any of these obligations.
+The entire amount of the provision of \$2,849 (2017: \$23,773) is presented as current, since the Foundation does not have an unconditional right to defer settlement for any of these obligations.